Sustainability Management

 General Affairs Effectiveness assessment and improvement

-Compliance /sincerity General Affairs
+Compliance/sincerity General Affairs

-Risk management General Affairs
+Risk Management General Affairs

-Human rights Human Resources/Corporate Procurement & Logistics Employee survey
+Human rights Human Resources/Corporate Procurement & Logistics

 Human Resources Human Resources